 Brian: Yes.
 I see that a lot, too.
 A lot of people seem very afraid that a conflict means that, “Oh, my gosh, we’re not compatible anymore,” or this is signaling the end.
 In reality, I think conflict is a sign that the relationship is actually maturing, and we just have to find productive, healthy ways of being able to bridge the gap to negotiate those differences, because then you can really grow stronger as a couple that way.

 Clinton: I’m absolutely on the same page as you with that.
 Yes.
 I think conflict is really important.
 It’s a normal process of healthy couple development, and if you can change your mindset around that, it can really benefit your relationship.

-The other things I think that stand out to me.
-The gay couples in healthy relationships spend quality time together.
-They have one-on-one time, which is problem free time.
-Time where they enjoy each other’s company, and look forward to it.
+The other thing I think that stands out to me is the gay couples in healthy relationships spend quality time together.
+They have one-on-one time, which is problem-free time.
+A time where they enjoy each other’s company and look forward to it.
 It may be a date night.
 It may be going away for a weekend.
 It may even just be a walk in the park.